osrf/ros2multirobotbook/src/integration_fleets_tutorial_cpp.md

   The threshold for state of charge below which robots in this fleet will cease to operate and require recharging.
 A value between 0.0 and 1.0 should be specified.
+  When the robot is idle, a timer periodically computes the estimated battery drain if the robot were to head back to the charger now.
+If the battery level after the estimated drain is within a safety factor applied to the recharge_threshold, the TaskManager will automatically begin a task to take the robot back to its charging station.
+  The recharge_threshold is used in a similar manner during task allocation.
+When deciding the order of tasks performed, the TaskPlanner will estimate the battery level of the robot after performing a task A. If the estimate is below the recharge_threshold, it will then check if the robot can perform task A if it performed a recharge task before this.
+If this is the case then it will automatically include a recharge task before task A. If it still cannot perform task A even after recharging, it will discard the possibility of doing task A in that sequence.
 - `recharge_soc`
   The state of charge to which robots in this fleet should be charged up to by automatic recharging tasks.
 A value between 0.0 and 1.0 should be